eclipse-kura/kura/docs/kura-wires/script-components/introduction.md

 - [Nashorn-based Script Filter](nashorn-script-filter.md)
 - [Nashorn-based Conditional Component](nashorn-conditional-component.md)

 The above components will run only on Java 8 since the Nashorn dependency is not included in the DP.
-The two components are available in the Eclipse Marketplace as two separate entries.
+The two components are available in the Eclipse Marketplace as two separate entries. *These components are deprecated as of Kura version 5.3.*

 For devices that run **Java 17**, the following components are available instead: